COUNTY OF LOS ANGELES - CHIEF EXECUTIVE OFFICE

 Apply online by clicking on the "Apply" green button at the top right of this posting.
 You can also track the status of your application using this web site.

-Please note that ALL information included in the application materials is subject to VERIFICATION at any point during the examination and hiring process, including after an appointment has been made.
-FALSIFICATION of any information may result in DISQUALIFICATION or RESCISSION OF APPOINTMENT.
-Utilizing VERBIAGE from Class Specification and Selection Requirements serving as your description of duties WILL NOT be sufficient to demonstrate that you meet the requirements.
-Doing so may result in an INCOMPLETE APPLICATION and you may be DISQUALIFIED.
+All information is subject to verification.
+We may reject your application at any time during the examination and hiring process, including after appointment has been made.
+Falsification of any information may result in disqualification or rescission of appointment.
+Utilizing verbiage from the Class Specification and Minimum Requirements serving as your description of duties WILL NOT be sufficient to meet the requirements.
+Doing so may result in an INCOMPLETE application and you may be disqualified.